Cheshvan 5776 – October 2015

 Due to the unique approach of our Yeshiva, some in the community have a difficulty understanding who we cater to and mistakenly believe that this is a school for “certain types of students”.
 The truth is that the very reason for our founding is to change this is very paradigm.

 If you’ve ever felt that since your child is a good student, a bright boy, and therefore never gets the attention and care that he deserves, and that his teachers have paid more attention to the weak, or “trouble making” students, then you will understand exactly what we are about.

 In a nutshell, Mesivta Lev Tmimim Lubavitch was established in order to provide, what I feel was a specific niche that was lacking in Chabad Mesivta education.
 There are quite a few wonderful Yeshivas that provide high quality learning, with very capable Hanhola and Rebbeim.
 There are also excellent Mosdos catering to the needs of special populations such as boys who are “at risk”, or who are questioning their place in the Chabad or Jewish community, as well as boys with special learning or emotional needs.
 All these Mosdos are doing amazing work and seeing great results.

 At the same time, many parents are still feeling that their son is not flourishing in the existing system.
 For many boys who are looking for a serious atmosphere of learning with a strong foundation of Hiskashrus and Chassidishkeit, and want to be noticed not only when something goes wrong, there was not yet a good match.
-These boys include both the strong learner, as well as the one struggling with his academics, but the common factor being that they are looking for one or more of the following:
+These boys include both the strong learner, as well as the one struggling with his academics, but the common factor being that they or their parents are looking for one or more of the following:

 - More personal attention and focus on emotional wellbeing and personal growth